commonpike/fairpost/README.md

 into real posts for each connected platform.

-Fairpost is *opinionated*, meaning, it will decide how a SourcePost with contents can best be presented as a Post on each platform.
+Fairpost is *opinionated*, meaning, it will decide how a Source Post with contents can best be presented as a Post on each platform.

 For each platform, you'll have to register the app on the